tailcallhq/tailcallhq.github.io/graphql/graphql-conf-hackathon-2024.md

 <details>
 <summary><strong>Contribution Guidelines</strong></summary>

-### Objective

-Participants must implement a GraphQL API that resolves data from an upstream REST API that is deployed on port `3000`.

-### Predefined Schema

-The GraphQL schema that you need to implement is specified in the [schema.graphql](./schema.graphql) in the root of this repository.

 ### Data Source (Upstream REST API)

 On the CI your GraphQL server will need to fetch data from the upstream REST API at: